FRC2539/pynetworktables/docs/troubleshooting.rst

 Code to do that looks like this::

-    from networktables import NetworkTable
+    from networktables import NetworkTables

-    NetworkTable.setIPAddress(hostname)
-    NetworkTable.setClientMode()
-    NetworkTable.initialize()

-Yes, I know it says `setIPAddress`... it will accept a hostname also.
+    NetworkTable.initialize(server=hostname)

 If you are team 1234, then the hostname would be 'roborio-1234-frc.local'.
 Make sure you have an mDNS client installed on the coprocessor (like avahi)!

 How to tell if a connection is made
 -----------------------------------